 Have you been involved in training with the IRLI?

 I have not been trained by the IRLI, but I have been involved in facilitating trainings (as a trainer) for Magistrates on sentencing principles, weighing mitigations and aggravating factors when sentencing.
-I also facilitated training for Paralegals from Legal Aid Bureau, Ministry of Justice, Paralegal Advisory Service (PASI) and other institutions on bail applications for homicide suspects.
+I also facilitated training for Paralegals from the Legal Aid Bureau, the Ministry of Justice, the Paralegal Advisory Service (PASI) and other institutions on bail applications for homicide suspects.